apigee/api-platform-samples/sample-proxies/oauth-advanced/README.md

           </AssignMessage>
     ```

+3. Save the file.
-1. Open `webserver-app/apiproxy/policies/HTMLIndex.xml`.
+3. Open `webserver-app/apiproxy/policies/HTMLIndex.xml`
-2. Edit the `BASEURL`, `REDIRECT`, and `CLIENT_ID` variables as follows:
+4. Edit the `BASEURL`, `REDIRECT`, and `CLIENT_ID` variables as follows:

-        * BASEURL - The base URL for your environment.
+  * `BASEURL` - The base URL for your environment.
 For example: https://myorg-myenv.apigee.net.
-        * CLIENT_ID - The "Consumer Key" obtained from a developer app that is registered on Apigee Edge. **Important!** This key  must match the one you configured in the webserver app.
+  * `CLIENT_ID` - The "Consumer Key" obtained from a developer app that is registered on Apigee Edge. **Important!** This key  must match the one you configured in the webserver app.
-        * REDIRECT - This is the Redirect URI. **Important!** This URI must *exactly match* the Callback URI that is associated with the registered developer app.
+  * `REDIRECT` - This is the Redirect URI. **Important!** This URI must *exactly match* the Callback URI that is associated with the registered developer app.
-3. Save the file.
+5. Save the file.

 ## Configure and deploy the login-app project